September 3–24, 2017

 BREAK OF SEASON: Photographs by Elaine Mayes

-ELAINE MAYES began her career as a photojournalist in the 1960s, first gaining attention for her portraits of San Francisco’s Haight-Ashbury district residents and her images of rock and roll performers.
-Mayes’ career includes several prestigious fellowships and projects that have taken her across the country.
+ELAINE MAYES career includes several prestigious fellowships and projects that have taken her across the country.
 She has taught photography at the University of Minnesota, Hampshire College, The Cooper Union, International Center of Photography, Pratt Institute, and Bard College.
-From 1996 to 2001, Mayes served as Chair of the Photography and Imaging Department at Tisch School of the Arts, New York University, where she currently serves as Professor Emerita.
+From 1996 to 2001, Mayes served as Chair of the Photography and Imaging Department at Tisch School of the Arts, New York University.
 Mayes’ work is held in the permanent collections of The Museum of Modern Art in New York; The Metropolitan Museum of Art; Museum of Fine Arts, Boston; and San Francisco Museum of Modern Art.

 FLAGS OF NATIVE AMERICANS